Women's Day unites activists, Turkish police break up crowd with tear gas

 The ex-“Suits” actress made the comment during a Women’s Day panel discussion at King’s College London.

-Asked how the “bump” - her first baby - was treating her, the 37-year-old told the audience: “very well”.
+Asked how the “bump” - her first baby - was treating her, the 37-year-old told the audience: “Very well.”

-“I’d seen this documentary on Netflix about feminism and one of the things they said during pregnancy was ‘I feel the embryonic kicking of feminism’,” she said.
+“I’d seen this documentary on Netflix about feminism and one of the things they said during pregnancy was, ‘I feel the embryonic kicking of feminism’,” she said.

 “I love that.
 So boy or girl or whatever it is, we hope that that’s the case, with our little bump.”

-Reporting by Sabela Ojea and Raul Cadenas in Madrid, Marie-Louise Gumuchian in London, Johnny Cotton in Paris, Andrea Shalal in Berlin and Reuters Television in Moscow; Editing by Gareth Jones, John Stonestreet and Hugh Lawson
+Reporting by Sabela Ojea and Raul Cadenas in Madrid, Marie-Louise Gumuchian in London, Johnny Cotton in Paris, Catarina Demony in Lisbon, Andrea Shalal in Berlin and Reuters Television in Moscow; Editing by Mark Heinrich